datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

   with handling vastly different data structures from different sources so you usually do not have to spend any time on restructuring inbound data.

-* Tables often have a defined primary key (PK) but not always.
+* Tables often have a defined primary key but not always.

   Entities in a Sesam dataset *must* have a PK property and it *must* be named ``_id``.